 29 Sunset Improvement Project

-In 2013, the SFMTA Board adopted the Free Muni for Youth program for youth ages 5 to 18 from families with low to moderate incomes.
-Over the last three years, travel time along the route has also improved by 3 minutes, and service was increased to meet school demand.
+Over the last three years, travel time along the route has improved by three minutes, and service was increased to meet school demand.
 The 29 Sunset Improvement Project will build on these improvements and provide a roadmap to meeting current and future demand along the route.

 Outreach with School Communities

-Since spring 2019, we have been working with the Lowell Peer Resources class and, in the process, developed a brief curriculum to educate students on transit planning fundamentals such as survey development and deployment.
-The opportunity to work with local students is a mutually beneficial effort to teach students about civic processes and encourage their participation in conducting outreach with their peers.
+Since spring 2019, we have been working with the Lowell Peer Resources class, and in the process, developed a brief curriculum to educate students on transit planning fundamentals such as survey development and deployment.
+The opportunity to work with San Francisco students is a mutually beneficial effort to teach students about civic processes and encourage their participation in conducting outreach with their peers.

-As the fall 2021 academic year begins, we will prioritize outreach within Bayview and Visitacion Valley.
-Residents there also rely on the 29 Sunset as well as schools served by the 29 Sunset, including Burton and Balboa High Schools and SF State and City College.
+We will continue to do outreach with schools served by the 29 Sunset and will prioritize outreach within southeastern neighborhoods over the course of the project.
+Residents there also rely on the 29 Sunset as well as schools served by the route, including Burton and Balboa High Schools and SF State and City College.

 Through the outreach process in 2021-2022, the project team aims to understand how people use the 29 Sunset and determine where and when challenges such as pass-ups and missed service are experienced.